Low Melting Point Alloys

 Chalcogenide glass is an amorphous material composed of elements such as selenium, sulfur, or tellurium, often combined with network formers like arsenic or germanium.
 Unlike crystalline materials, which require diamond turning and are more challenging to scale, ChG can be molded directly into aspheric and complex shapes, enabling efficient, large-scale production.

-· Maintains stable optical performance across a broad temperature range
+• Stable optical performance across a broad temperature range

+While ChG is not a one-to-one replacement for germanium, its properties allow for comparable infrared system performance when optical designs are properly tailored.
 Chalcogenide glass is increasingly used in infrared optics where cost, scalability, and production flexibility are critical.
 It enables advanced optical designs in markets ranging from thermal imaging and sensing to industrial and consumer electronics.

-Design considerations:
+Design Considerations

-· Not all compositions are suitable for every application, material selection must align with system requirements
+• Not all compositions are suitable for every application; material selection must align with system requirements

-Vital Materials works closely with customers to recommend ChG options best suited to their performance and supply chain needs.
+Vital Materials works closely with customers to recommend ChG options best suited to their performance and supply-chain needs.
 Our goal is to ensure long-term availability and application-specific compatibility for optical system designers.

 Interested in learning more about ChG formulations or how to integrate chalcogenide glass into your optical system design?
+Contact us.